 Getting Here: Drive from Kannur to reach here in an hour and 10 minutes.

-Things To Do: Trek till the Paithal valley, visit the observatory tower, sit and savour the beauty of the forests, etc.
+Things To Do in Kannur: Trek till the Paithal valley, visit the observatory tower, sit and savour the beauty of the forests, etc.

 There’s no Kerala holiday that starts without reaching Kochi.
 If you’ve been here before, you would surely know.
 If not, it’s time you put this cosmopolitan city on your list.
 The famous Marine Drive here is the one of the places to visit in Kerala during monsoon, since this picturesque promenade offers a captivating view of the backwaters and the Kochi Harbour at the same time.